-Next Jump Inc has agreed not to contact Borders Group Inc's customers or operate its website, resolving Borders' bid for an injunction over trademark infringement allegations against the marketing engine.
+Next Jump Inc has agreed not to contact Borders Group Inc's

 The parties reached an agreement in U.S. Bankruptcy Court in Manhattan Tuesday.
 Borders will move forward with claims for damages.

 Borders, the bankrupt bookseller in the midst of winding down its operations, had sued Next Jump last week, saying it was contacting Borders' customers in an attempt to steal them.

 Next Jump, hired by Borders to operate its Bordersrewardsperks.com website, used its access to Borders' customer lists to try and redirect them to its own site, OO.com, the lawsuit said.

 Next Jump agreed to take the Borders site down, and to remove any references to Borders' trademarks on its own sites.
 It has also agreed to purge Borders' customer lists from its systems by Friday.